Tuesday, January 31, 2012

 Nebrasker Williams and the African Princess

 One of the categories of old postcards that I collect is "walkers."
-Among postcard collectors, the genre of postcards portraying people who trekked long distances for reasons of health, publicity, competition, or personal objectives are known as “Walkers” whether the journey was made by foot, bicycle, dogsled, goat cart, or other non-motorized means of conveyance.
-During the early part of the 20th century, "long-distance travelers," as they might be more accurately described traveled to fulfill personal goals, promote political or social causes, advertise an upcoming event such as a state fair, or simply as a means of livelihood, raising money by selling postcards or pamphlets about themselves along the way.
-We still occasionally see someone walking the highways today in support of a religious or social cause.
+Among postcard collectors, the genre of postcards portraying people who trekked long distances for reasons of health, publicity, competition, or personal objectives is known as “Walkers,” whether the journey was made by foot, bicycle, dogsled, goat cart, or other non-motorized means of conveyance.
+During the early part of the 20th century, "long-distance travelers," as they might be more accurately described, traveled to fulfill personal goals, promote political or social causes, advertise an upcoming event such as a state fair, or simply as a means of livelihood, raising money by selling postcards or pamphlets about themselves along the way.
+Occasionally, someone walking the highways today supports a religious or social cause.

 There are a lot of engrossing stories and images of early "walkers."
-Plennie L. Wingo walked from Abilene, Texas, to New York City in 1931 – backwards!
-In 1910, Fred Vaillancourt, a former railroad brakeman who had lost both legs in a railroad accident, traveled the country by dog cart, and the husband and wife team, Mr. and Mrs. D. H. Woolf, walked thousands of miles across the United States in 1909 accompanied by Dolly, a little bay mare who pulled their baggage wagon.
+Plennie L. Wingo walked from Abilene, Texas, to New York City in 1931 – backward!
+In 1910, Fred Vaillancourt, a former railroad brakeman who had lost both legs in a railroad accident, traveled the country by dog cart.
+The husband and wife team, Mr. and Mrs. D. H. Woolf, walked thousands of miles across the United States in 1909 accompanied by Dolly, a little bay mare who pulled their baggage wagon.

-One famous American walker whose story I will save for another occasion, was Edward Payson Weston, often billed as the World's Greatest Walker, who was a "professional pedestrian" during the late 19th and early 20th century when long-distance walking was a popular spectator sport.
-See: Kenneth Wilson, Snapshots and Short Notes, Images and Messages of Early Twentieth-Century Photo Postcards, University of North Texas Press, 2020.
+One famous American walker whose story I will save for another occasion was Edward Payson Weston, often billed as the World's Greatest Walker, who was a "professional pedestrian" during the late 19th and early 20th century when long-distance walking was a popular spectator sport.
+See Kenneth Wilson, Snapshots and Short Notes, Images and Messages of Early Twentieth-Century Photo Postcards, University of North Texas Press, 2020, pages 143-144.

-The information on the blotter asserts that the couple started from Shreveport, Louisiana, in 1926, intending to walk around the world.
+The blotter's information asserts that the couple started from Shreveport, Louisiana, in 1926, intending to walk around the world.
 They sold blotters for 15 cents and solicited donations to finance their journey.
 While the printed information does not mention religion, Nebrasker is shown wearing a prominent Christian cross.

-The article in the Eagle was titled, "African Princess and Husband Visit in City of Angels."
-According to that article, Mrs. Williams' name was "Princess Quenda Buranghingtore Williams", and she was from Zulatribi, Cape Town, South Africa.
+The Eagle article was titled "African Princess and Husband Visit in City of Angels."
+According to that article, Mrs. Williams' name was "Princess Quenda Buranghingtore Williams," and she was from Zulatribi, Cape Town, South Africa.
 The source further claimed that she and her husband were guests at a turkey dinner at the St. Paul Baptist Church in Los Angeles.

-It was reported that the princess and her husband had been married for six years, and that Mr. Williams had walked 37,000 miles, and visited 51 countries, 48 states, and ten islands, during which time he had worn out 840 pairs of shoes.
+It was reported that the princess and her husband had been married for six years and that Mr. Williams had walked 37,000 miles and visited 51 countries, 48 states, and 10 islands, during which time he had worn out 840 pairs of shoes.
 Mr. Williams claimed to have once been the guest of Mahatma Gandhi.
-Mrs. Williams, who described herself as "a native African girl," reported walking a total of 9,000 miles, and said that the couple had a collection of 521 "scrap books."
+Mrs. Williams described herself as "a native African girl," reported walking 9,000 miles, and said the couple had a collection of 521 scrapbooks.

 Nebrasker Williams, Walking Preacher